 Keep sending the value "1" to

-This procedure actually moves the ignition key to the ignite position.
-Once ignited (vehicle is no longer stalled) the key is moved back to normal operation.
+This procedure actually moves the ignition key to the Start position.
+Once started (vehicle is no longer stalled) the key is moved back to the Acc-On position.

 In the engine you can configure torque only, not HP.
 Torque is the actual value the engine transmits to the blocks downstream.
 Engine power or HP is just the torque multiplied by the angular velocity.
 In the engine setup you specify directly:

 - How much torque you want at the flywheel at two given rpm values, named idle and peak.

 - How the engine friction behaves with angular velocity.

 - The rpm limit the engine is designed to operate at.
 The torque mechanically becomes zero at that point.